So, the question is:

-The badminton jump smash is accepted as the most powerful shot in badminton and it is performed in mid-air.
+The badminton jump smash is accepted as the most powerful shot in the game and performed in mid-air.
 Players use the jump smash instead of the normal smash because of its steeper angle and higher level of power.

 The left service court box marks the boundary to the left side of each player when facing the net.

-Play is continuous until the game is won by a player or a team.
-The international rules of professional badminton matches usually allow five minutes rest period between game two and three.
+Normal play is continuous (e.g. series of rallies) until a player or a team wins the game.
+The international rules of professional badminton matches usually allow five minutes rest period between games two and three.

 A 'let' is a legitimate call which halts normal play and allows a rally to be replayed.
 'Lets' occur when:

-A lift is a variation of a clear shot that is produced by an underhand stroke and arched high to allow time for better defensive positioning.
+A lift is a variation of a clear shot produced by an underhand stroke.
+The pass, arched high into the air, allows time for better defensive positioning.

-A line judge, in terminologies related to badminton, is a pre-approved, unbiased individual who is responsible for determining whether or not shots land inside of the court boundaries and should inform the umpire when a fault is committed.
+A line judge, in terminologies related to badminton, is a pre-approved, unbiased individual responsible for determining whether or not shots land inside of the court boundaries.

-A linesman is one of ten officials who ensure that the shuttlecock remains inside the lines of play.
+A linesman is one of ten (10) officials who ensure the shuttlecock remains inside the lines of play.

 Playing a long serve is one which typically is a high lofty shot that lands close to the back line.

-Love is a term used to denote zero scores in badminton terminology.
+Love is a term used to denote zero scores in badminton terminology (similar to the rules of tennis games).
 Each competitor begins at zero (love-all) and remains at love until they score points.

-Lunge refers to a vital part of footwork that has a player reach with the racket-side leg as you strike the shuttle.
+Lunge refers to a vital part of footwork when a player stretches out a leg 'racket-side' while striking the shuttle.

-The 'mains' are a terms for the racket strings which run parallel to the shaft.
-As a rule most rackets will have a total of 22 mains.
+The 'mains' are badminton terms for the racket strings that run parallel to the shaft.
+As a rule, almost all modern rackets will have a total of 22 mains.

-Quite simply a match refers to a series of badminton games to determine a clear winner.
+Simply put, a match refers to a series of badminton games to determine the outcome and a clear winner.

 The midcourt term designates the optimal home position of the middle third of the court.
-It is halfway between the back boundary line and the center net.
+It is halfway between the back boundary line and the center of the net.

 Players hit a feathery shuttlecock over a net.
-Nets are loosely stitched dividers which are stretched across the middle of the court at a height of 5 ft.
-England badminton nets stretch across the center of the court between two posts.
+Nets are loosely stitched dividers, stretched across the middle of the court at a height of 5 feet.
+England badminton nets must stretch across the center of the court between two posts.